microknights/ConditionalFeature/README.md

 ## How do i get started?

+Inherit one of the ConditionalFeatures;

+ - BooleanConditionalFeature
+ - EnumConditionalFeature
+ - DateTimeConditionFeature

+   *or make your own simple and easy*

-Inherit one of the ConditionalFeatures; BooleanConditionalFeature or EnumConditionalFeature (more to come).
-Three approaches can be used with the a ConditionalFeature.
+ Three approaches can be used to implement a ConditionalFeature.

  - Set the value directly on instantiating, or override ResolveFeatureValue().
  - Provide a Func.
 This will be called every time the ConditionalFeature is queried.
 The Func controls the thread safety.